-This adorable, yet easy DIY 4th. of July Wreath is perfect decor for any patriotic holiday!
+This adorable DIY 4th. of July Wreath is the perfect decor for any patriotic holiday!
+It only requires a handful of supplies and a little bit of time and effort.

 What he does love is America and all things patriotic.

-So I decided it would fun to attempt to make a wreath that he enjoyed just a little bit.
-And 4th of July is coming up!
+So I decided it would be fun to attempt to make a wreath that he enjoyed just a little bit.
+And the 4th of July is coming up!

 4th of July Wreath